For the World

 Animal welfare / Animal Rights

-Around 55 billion chickens, turkeys, pigs, cows, sheep and ducks are killed year for year, world wide.
+More than 65 billion chickens, turkeys, pigs, cows, sheep and ducks are killed year for year, world wide.
 As a consequence of this enormous figure, the keeping of livestock over the last decades has become totally industrialised.
 Animals have been degraded to meat-machines; they are kept in cramped conditions, often unable even to move.
 Ironically, developments in science reveal that these very animals are beings who are conscious and capable of experiencing suffering.
 There is a discrepancy between science and awareness of animal welfare in society on one hand, and the practice of industrialised livestock farming on the other.
 They are diametrically opposed.
 More information.

 Feeding the World / Hunger